Come visit Yogaville!

 People of all faiths and backgrounds enjoy the natural beauty and spiritual inspiration found at Satchidananda Ashram–Yogaville®.
 They come for many different reasons: to study and practice the teachings of Integral Yoga®, to experience the yogic life in a spiritual community, or to get a little rest and relaxation in this spiritual setting in the midst of the rural Virginia countryside.

-Be our guest for a day, an overnight stay, or for a longer visit.
+Enjoy your personal retreat for a day, an overnight stay, or for a longer visit.
 While you are here, take part in the vibrant and varied Ashram daily schedule.

 Take advantage of all that Yogaville offers:

-- Three vegetarian meals a day (Based on Sri Swami Satchidananda’s book The Healthy Vegetarian)
+- Three vegetarian meals a day

 - Group meditations (3 available each day)